 Alzheimer’s is a disease effecting about 5.7 million people worldwide.
 But what exactly is Alzheimer’s disease, when did it appear on the scene, and what are Alzheimer’s symptoms?

-The first description of a presumed case of Alzheimer’s was written in 1906 by Dr. Alois Alzheimer, a German psychiatrist and neuropathologist.
+Dr. Alois Alzheimer, German psychiatrist and neuropathologist wrote the first description of a presumed case of Alzheimer’s in 1906.
 He studied and wrote about the behavioral issues of a 51-year-old woman.
 After she passed away, he examined her brain after autopsy and found amyloid plaques and neurofibrillary tangles.
 These peculiar brain changes would later become the identifying factors of Alzheimer’s disease.
 This disease was coined as Alzheimer’s disease in 1910, and Dr. Alzheimer died five years later in 1915.

 Over the years, advances in neuropathology and science have allowed us to have a better understanding of Alzheimer’s disease.
 Alzheimer’s does not have a cure and there is still much that we do not know about the disease.
 In fact, only through examination of brain tissue in an autopsy is Alzheimer’s diagnosable.

 Alzheimer’s disease is the most common form of dementia.
 The cognitive decline and memory loss that individuals experience is a result of the death of brain cells.
 Although we all have occasional lapses of memory, those associated with Alzheimer’s disease are not a normal part of aging.

 Alzheimer’s disease is a result of damage to the brain over time.
 Beta-amyloids clump together as they form plaques between neurons.
 Additionally, abnormal taus form neurofibrillary tangles in the neurons.
 Both of which cause disruptions within the brain, and the neurons lose their function.